Matthew 10:16-23 NRSVue

 Reflection on Matthew 10:16-23

-Jesus reminded the disciples that acceptance by others in choosing to follow Him was not guaranteed.
-There would be rejection and suffering, as there was for Him.
-We pray for the freedom and courage to go forth in Jesus’ name, focused on the gift we have to share, rather than on the risk or the cost of sharing this gift with others.
+Jesus reminded the disciples that acceptance was not guaranteed.
+There would be some rejection and suffering, as he experienced.
+We pray for the freedom and courage to go forth in Jesus’ name, focused on the gift we are to share.

-In the midst of any difficulty, we are called to trust God regarding what to say and what to do, for the Holy Spirit will give us what is needed.
-Lord, strengthen us to accept rejection and betrayal, even by our own, knowing that Your own people did not accept You (John 1:11).
+In the midst of any difficulty, the call is to trust God regarding what to say, for what is needed will be given.
+Lord, strengthen us to accept rejection and betrayal, even by our own, knowing that your own people did not accept you (John 1:11).

 Further reflection